Shoyo-Hin4ta/Shoyo-Hin4ta/README.md

 I am a graduate student pursuing computer science at Stevens Institute of Technology.<br>I am passionate about web development and learning new technologies.

 # 🚀 What I'm up to
-Prepping for my finals along with looking to start a new project.
+Prepping for my finals along with looking to start a new project.<br>
-Check out my portfolio: https://ritiksingh.framer.website to know more about me.
+Check out my portfolio: <a href="https://ritiksingh.framer.website">Portfolio</a> to know more about me.

 ## 🌐 Socials: